annaesvensson/yellow-example/readme.md

 ## Acknowledgements

-This extension includes feedback by Giovanni Salmeri, Steffen Schultz and Mark Seuffert.
-Thank you for your help.
+This extension includes contributions by Giovanni Salmeri, Steffen Schultz, Mark Seuffert.
+Thank you for a good cooperation.

 Do you have questions?
 [Get help](https://datenstrom.se/yellow/help/).